Why you should invest in cryptocurrency

 For these reasons and many others, it began to dawn on youths and the rest of the population that a proactive step must be taken to secure their future; and perhaps that's why you are here too.
 While regular investments like mutual funds are great options especially for passive investors, people have learnt an important lesson: diversify.

-This is why the SEC in Nigeria’s recent ruling that crypto-assets are now legal in the country has got many people looking to understand why they should get into the crypto world.
+This is why the SEC in Nigeria’s recent ruling that crypto-assets are now legal in the country has got many people looking to understand why they should get into the crypto world and buy bitcoin in Nigeria.
 It has given people once sceptical about Cryptocurrencies the confidence to venture into it as an alternate source of income.

 Hence, a simple reason why you should invest in cryptocurrency now is to protect your future.
 Over the last few years, we have seen the leaps cryptocurrencies have taken - from being a pastime for cryptography enthusiasts to offering massive utility in the financial world - and one can only imagine how much more relevant it will become in the coming years.